BRETT-WIKI

 fb-faq-ergonomie-04-1

-The chef is of course a little further away from the board, which causes the working area to move to the previously unused area (A).
+The chef is, of course, a little further away from the board, which causes the working area to shift to the previously unused area (A).

-The cuttings (A) and waste (C) are given dedicated zones at the front in the form of containers – the storage area (D) now extends over the entire rear half, followed by a fixed dedicated zone (E) for salt, spices & small ingredients in the display bracket.
+The cuttings (A) and waste (C) have dedicated zones at the front in the form of containers – the storage area (D) now extends over the entire rear half, followed by a fixed dedicated zone (E) for salt, spices & small ingredients in the display bracket.

 BACK TO THE TOPIC - THE KITCHEN WORKBENCH & ERGONOMICS